sweetbbak/toru/README.md

 Toru: Stream Torrents instantly, straight from the Command Line
 </h3>

-`toru` allows you to stream torrents from the command line.
-You can view the latest anime on nyaa.si or provide a search query and then pick an anime from a fzf-like interface, and then stream that episode directly from the command line in MPV or your favorite video player (including the browser).
+Toru, the command line tool designed for anime enthusiasts.
+Browse the latest releases on nyaa.si or search for specific titles with Toru's intuitive interface.
+Stream episodes directly from the command line using MPV or your favorite video player, including your browser.

-`toru` will serve the selected anime over port `8080` by default on `localhost` and it can be treated like any other http link. `toru` can also be used as a makeshift torrent client for downloading magnet links
+Toru serves the selected anime over localhost, making it as accessible as any HTTP link.
+It also functions as a convenient torrent client for magnet links.
+Simplify your streaming and torrenting with Toru.

 ![example of toru in progress](assets/example.gif)